BSteffaniak/lazyaws/docs/Custom_Command_Keybindings.md

 CheckedOutBranch
 ```

-To see what fields are available on e.g. the `SelectedFile`, see [here](https://github.com/jesseduffield/lazygit/blob/master/pkg/commands/models/file.go) (all the modelling lives in the same directory).
-Note that the custom commands feature does not guarantee backwards compatibility (until we hit lazygit version 1.0 of course) which means a field you're accessing on an object may no longer be available from one release to the next.
+To see what fields are available on e.g. the `SelectedFile`, see [here](https://github.com/BSteffaniak/lazyaws/blob/master/pkg/commands/models/file.go) (all the modelling lives in the same directory).
+Note that the custom commands feature does not guarantee backwards compatibility (until we hit lazyaws version 1.0 of course) which means a field you're accessing on an object may no longer be available from one release to the next.
 Typically however, all you'll need is `{{.SelectedFile.Name}}`, `{{.SelectedLocalCommit.Sha}}` and `{{.SelectedLocalBranch.Name}}`.
 In the future we will likely introduce a tighter interface that exposes a limited set of fields for each model.

 ### Keybinding collisions

 If your custom keybinding collides with an inbuilt keybinding that is defined for the same context, only the custom keybinding will be executed.
 This also applies to the global context.
 However, one caveat is that if you have a custom keybinding defined on the global context for some key, and there is an in-built keybinding defined for the same key and for a specific context (say the 'files' context), then the in-built keybinding will take precedence.
-See how to change in-built keybindings [here](https://github.com/jesseduffield/lazygit/blob/master/docs/Config.md#keybindings)
+See how to change in-built keybindings [here](https://github.com/BSteffaniak/lazyaws/blob/master/docs/Config.md#keybindings)

 ### Debugging

 If you want to verify that your command actually does what you expect, you can wrap it in an 'echo' call and set `showOutput: true` so that it doesn't actually execute the command but you can see how the placeholders were resolved.
-Alternatively you can run lazygit in debug mode with `lazygit --debug` and in another terminal window run `lazygit --logs` to see which commands are actually run
+Alternatively you can run lazyaws in debug mode with `lazyaws --debug` and in another terminal window run `lazyaws --logs` to see which commands are actually run

 ### More Examples

-See the [wiki](https://github.com/jesseduffield/lazygit/wiki/Custom-Commands-Compendium) page for more examples, and feel free to add your own custom commands to this page so others can benefit!
+See the [wiki](https://github.com/BSteffaniak/lazyaws/wiki/Custom-Commands-Compendium) page for more examples, and feel free to add your own custom commands to this page so others can benefit!